Remote Monitoring of Patients for Cardiovascular Disease

 Hypertension Management and Reduction

-According to the American Heart Association, monitoring hypertension via remote patient monitoring and a blood pressure monitor cuff is more effective than self-monitoring.
-Regular interaction between healthcare professionals and patients can lead to improvements in diastolic as well as systolic blood pressure.
-Clinical Cardiology found that more than 91% of patients who had been following a weekly blood pressure monitoring program for seven weeks achieved a target of 135/85 mm Hg BBP after seven weeks.
+According to the American Heart Association, monitoring hypertension via remote patient monitoring with a blood pressure cuff is more effective than self-monitoring alone.
+Regular interaction between healthcare professionals and patients leads to meaningful improvements in both diastolic and systolic blood pressure.
+A study published in Clinical Cardiology found that more than 91% of patients who followed a weekly blood pressure monitoring program achieved the target of 135/85 mm Hg after just seven weeks.

 Management of Heart Failure